The city of Brussels hosts the headquarters of the European Union and NATO.

 - It is nearby the main train station

 - There are many restaurants in this area

 This is a lovely park that has a calm breath of fresh air in the middle of the city of Brussels.

 Two museums are located in this park.
 These include the Motor Museum and the Aviation Museum.

 The other side of the Cinquantenaire is a large park with grass and a fountain.
 During the summer, in this park, there is a pop-up restaurant where you can enjoy Belgian cuisine and live music.

 6 ✦ The Royal Palace of Brussels

-The Royal Palace of Brussels is the official venue for the royal audience, state functions and the like.
+The Royal Palace in the city of Brussels is the official venue for the royal functions and the like.
 But this is not the official residence of the Belgian Royal family.